....I'll be your knight! - Squall Leonhart

-Defog is best used once Pokemon like Mudsdale and Copperajah out of commission, since both of them reliably set Stealth Rock on Silvally-Steel.
-Flamethrower hits opposing Steel-types like Copperajah, Doublade, and Escavalier, as well as Rotom-C for decent damage.
-Parting Shot lets Silvally-Steel pivot on the aforementioned Mudsdale and Copperajah to bring in a wallbreaker and threaten them out.
-Alternatively, U-turn can be used instead to guarantee the pivot and avoid letting Pokemon like Xatu switch out and gain momentum.
-The given EV spread and a Jolly nature allows Silvally-Steel to outspeed Timid or Jolly base 80 Pokemon like Goodra and Braviary while the rest of the EVs go into maximizing special bulk.
+Defog is best used once Pokemon like Mudsdale and Rhydon are out of commission, since both of them reliably set Stealth Rock on Silvally-Steel.
+Flamethrower hits opposing Steel-types like Copperajah, Doublade, and Escavalier, as well as Rotom-C, for decent damage.
+Parting Shot lets Silvally-Steel pivot on Silvally-Ground, Mudsdale, and Copperajah to bring in a wallbreaker and force them out.
+Alternatively, U-turn stops Magic Bounce Xatu from blocking Silvally-Steel's pivoting and gaining momentum.
+The given EV spread with a Jolly nature allows Silvally-Steel to outspeed Jolly Tyrantrum.

-Druddigon is a great partner to pair with Silvally-Steel to form a nice hazard core, since Druddigon hates Fairy-types like Diancie, Comfey, and Sylveon.
-In return, Druddigon can switch in on Fire-type moves for Silvally-Steel.
-Since Silvally-Steel lacks any kind of recovery, pairing it with Wish-passing partners like Vaporeon or Sylveon is appreciated to give it more longevity.
-Talonflame works as a partner to form a VoltTurn core with Silvally-Steel to lure in or pivot on Diancie.
-Fighting-types like Sirfetch'd, Machamp, and Passimian offensively pressure Silvally-Steel with their respective STAB moves.
-Therefore, having a partner like Comfey or Vileplume to eat up said moves is appreciated.
-Wallbreaking partners like Starmie and Sirfetch'd can take advantage of Mudsdale and Copperajah by coming in via pivot.
-Conversely, special wallbreakers with Fire- or Fighting-type coverage like Exploud and Goodra can be problematic for Silvally-Steel.
-A teammate like the aforementioned Talonflame or Diancie can switch into such moves.
+Since Silvally-Steel lacks any kind of recovery, Wish-passing partners like Vaporeon and Sylveon are appreciated to give it more longevity.
+Talonflame, Ninjask, and Heliolisk form a VoltTurn core with Silvally-Steel to lure in and pivot on Diancie.
+Fighting-types like Choice Scarf Passimian and Toxicroak offensively pressure Silvally-Steel with their respective STAB moves.
+Therefore, having a partner like Vileplume or Garbodor to eat up said moves is appreciated.
+Wallbreakers like Starmie and Machamp can take advantage of Mudsdale and Copperajah by coming in via Silvally-Steel's pivots.
+Conversely, special wallbreakers with Fire- or Fighting-type coverage, like Exploud and Choice Specs Dragalge, can be problematic for Silvally-Steel if they predict it switching in.
+A teammate like Diancie or Vaporeon can give you more leverage when switching around their attacks.

-An alternate EV spread of 252 HP / 192 SpD / 64 Spe with a Jolly nature lets Silvally-Steel outspeed Jolly Tyrantrum can be viable, while a spread of 252 HP / 216 SpD / 40 Spe to outspeed Timid Exploud also works.
-Silvally-Steel can forgo Flamethrower for Rock Slide to nail Talonflame and Salazzle for decent damage, but it loses out on hitting opposing Steels.
+An alternate EV spread of 252 HP / 216 SpD / 40 Spe to outspeed Timid Exploud works as well at the expense of Speed.
+Silvally-Steel can forgo Flamethrower for Rock Slide to nail Talonflame and Salazzle, but it loses out on hitting opposing Steel-types.
 Silvally-Steel can also run another utility move like Toxic or Thunder Wave to cripple opposing teams.

 Checks and Counters